Baseline Study

 Project Baseline is a broad effort to map human health led by Verily Life Sciences (formerly Google Life Sciences), Alphabet, Inc.'s health sciences division, and was announced in the Wall Street Journal on July 24, 2014.
-It begins with the Project Baseline Study, which will collect phenotypic health data from approximately 10,000 participants over the course of at least four years.
+It began with the Project Baseline Study, which aimed to collect phenotypic health data from approximately 10,000 participants over the course of at least four years.
 The project employs experts from widely varying fields including science, medicine, user experience and design, engineering and patient advocacy.
-The project is not the first one to aim to collect data on many individuals for medical purposes, but it aims to collect a much larger amount of data covering a broader array of topics than its predecessors.
-De-identified Project Baseline study data will be available to qualified researchers for exploratory analysis in the future.
+The project is not the first one to aim to collect data on many individuals for medical purposes, but it aimed to collect a much larger amount of data covering a broader array of topics than its predecessors.
+De-identified Project Baseline study data is available to qualified researchers for exploratory analysis in the future.
 Qualified external researchers may apply through applications reviewed by the Proposal Review and Publications Committee and Scientific Executive Committee.

 Purpose

 The Project Baseline study is the first initiative of Project Baseline, a broader effort designed to develop a well-defined reference, or "baseline," of good health as well as a rich data platform that may be used to better understand the transition from health to disease and identify additional risk factors for disease.
-The study will collect comprehensive health information both within and outside the four walls of a clinic.
-Within the clinic, a broad group of participants - including those who are exceptionally healthy, at-risk of disease, and with overt disease - will be providing deep data on a diverse set of measurements with repeat sampling over the course of four years.
+The study collected comprehensive health information both within and outside the four walls of a clinic.
+Within the clinic, a broad group of participants - including those who are exceptionally healthy, at-risk of disease, and with overt disease - provided deep data on a diverse set of measurements with repeat sampling over the course of four years.
 To bridge these encounters, Verily has developed tools such as the investigational Study Watch to allow participants to provide insights throughout their everyday lives.

-That means the Project Baseline study dataset will include clinical, molecular, imaging, self-reported, behavioral, environmental, sensor and other health-related measurements.
-To organize this information, Verily is developing infrastructure that can process multi-dimensional health data - much of which have never been combined for an individual.
+That means the Project Baseline study dataset includes clinical, molecular, imaging, self-reported, behavioral, environmental, sensor and other health-related measurements.
+To organize this information, Verily developed infrastructure that can process multi-dimensional health data - much of which have never been combined for an individual.

-The project also hopes to enable doctors to predict the onset of diseases such as cancer and heart disease far earlier than is currently possible.
-Organizers hope this will move medicine toward an era centered on prevention rather than treatment.
-In addition, the study aims to identify biomarkers that make certain people more or less susceptible to various diseases.
+The project also hoped to enable doctors to predict the onset of diseases such as cancer and heart disease far earlier than is currently possible.
+Organizers hoped this would move medicine toward an era centered on prevention rather than treatment.
+In addition, the study aimed to identify biomarkers that make certain people more or less susceptible to various diseases.